Vedikaa-7/webapp-on-invoice-management/README.md

 # webapp-on-invoice-management

+Project Objective :

-An AI-Enabled Invoice Management Application to find whether bill payment will be delayed or not.
+to build an AI-Enabled Invoice Management Application to find whether bill payment will be delayed or not.

 The prediction is done using ML techniques and integrated using flask integration.